 It's okay to test the waters before making a long-term commitment.
 Seeing as a mortgage can last up to 30 years, you'd better be confident you've made the right choice.
 However, you want to make your decision before submitting an application.

-Many lenders charge upfront fees for an application.
-These fees are often non-refundable.
-Say you apply for a loan with Lender A and pay a $200 application fee and also apply with Lender B, paying a $300 application fee.
+Many lenders charge upfront fees for an application, and these fees are often nonrefundable.
+Say you apply for a loan with Lender A and pay a $200 application fee and also apply to Lender B, paying a $300 application fee.
 You get a better loan from Lender A, but you’re still out $300 from Lender B.

-First, multiple inquiries can lower your credit score; although FICO, the leading credit scoring company, groups multiple mortgage-related inquiries together, it only does so for inquiries within the same two-week period.
+First, multiple inquiries can lower your credit score.
+Although FICO, the leading credit scoring company, groups multiple mortgage-related inquiries together, it only does so for inquiries within the same 45-day period.
 Second, a mortgage underwriter may wonder why there are so many inquiries on your report.
 But don't stress if you have one or two additional inquiries, as you can leverage this to your advantage by showing the lender that you have other options.

 When dealing with a bank, the type of relationship you build can be important to getting the most favorable rates and terms.
-If you apply for a mortgage and you don't quite qualify, a strong relationship with the lender can push the loan through.
+If you apply for a mortgage and don't quite qualify, a strong relationship with the lender can push the loan through.
 However, if you cause a lender to incur the cost of processing your mortgage application only to go with someone else, the lender will remember that if you need a loan in the future.

-Alternative to Multiple Applications
+Considering Alternatives to Multiple Applications

 Bring information that lenders will need to give you an idea of what they can offer you, including two years of tax returns, two months of pay stubs, bank balance histories and your credit scores.
 Explain your situation and find out about rates, fees and processing times.
 Base your decision to apply on this information.
 If for some reason you're not approved, you still have information on other lenders to try again.